vishvAsa/vedAH_sAma/kauthumam/sUtram/drAhyAyaNaH/khAdira-gRhyam/sarvASh_TIkAH/4/4/15_annasya_rAShTrirasItyarghyaM_pratigRhNIyAt.md

 <details><summary>Oldenberg</summary>

-15. Let him drink three times with (the formulas), 'The glorys,' 'The mights,' 'The fortunes' (l.l.
-12).
+12. Let him accept the Arghya water with (the formula), 'Thou art the queen of food' (l.l.
+9).
 </details>